DanielSabba/MLOps22/README.md

 	Where n is the number of values in the dataset.
 	Outliers can then be identified as values that are more than x times the IQR below Q1 or above Q3.

+In addition to the formulas previously mentioned, we will utilize the PyOD module to identify outliers for later removal.

 **How is it going to be consumed by the customer?**<br>
 To all of our cool customers, you can simply copy our pipeline implementation and run it in your environments.<br>